 - Allow users to change their consent at any time

 CookieYes cookie consent solution encompasses all of the above and more.

 With our cookie consent manager, you can add a customizable cookie banner to any website in just three simple steps!
 It supports prominent content management platforms such as WordPress, ImagePress, Drupal, Joomla, Squarespace, Wix, and Drupal.
 To learn how to implement cookie banners on these CMS platforms, read the setup guidelines.

 It automatically scans the website for cookies and blocks third-party cookie scripts before receiving user consent.
 Using the customization options, you can change the banner’s look and content to whatever you deem fit per your website’s requirement.

 CookieYes supports 30+ widely spoken languages in the world and auto-translation of the banner.
 It also adjusts the behavior of the banner depending on the user’s location.

 You will get to enjoy the full features of CookieYes free for 14 days.
-After the trial, you may upgrade to the premium plan or continue with the free plan with limited (still awesome) features.
+After the trial, you may continue using the premium plan or downgrade to the free plan with limited (still awesome) features.

 GDPR Cookie Consent plugin for WordPress

 You can integrate the plugin seamlessly with Facebook Pixel, Smash Balloon, Instagram Feed, and Twitter Feed.

 The plugin offers everything you need to make your cookie usage comply with the GDPR.